Geodesic Causal Inference: Consistency and rates of convergence

 \end{itemize} \end{theorem}

-Note that both estimators achieve the same convergence rate.
-The first term corresponds to the rate for an infeasible estimator, where the nuisance parameters $\varphi$ and $\mu_t$ are known to be contained in neighbors of their (pseudo) true values.
-If the pseudo true values are completely known, then this term becomes the one with $\varpi=0$ for the conventional Fr\'echet mean.
-The second term in the convergence rate is due to the estimation of the nuisance parameters.
-Generally, neither term dominates.
-In a typical scenario, we have $\beta=2$, $\varrho_n=n^{-1/2}$, and $r_n=n^{-\alpha_1}$ with any $\alpha_1>1/2$ so that the rate becomes $O_p( n^{-\frac{1}{2(1+\varpi)}} + n^{-\alpha_1\beta'})$ for any $\varpi, \beta' \in (0,1)$, which can be arbitrarily close to the parametric rate.
+Both the doubly robust and cross-fitting estimators achieve the same convergence rate.
+The first term reflects the intrinsic stochastic fluctuation of the estimator when the nuisance components are treated as fixed, and reduces to the usual rate for \f means when $\vartheta=0$.
+The second term arises from the estimation of the nuisance functions and depends on the rates at which $\hat e$ and $\hat\mu_t$ converge to their respective population targets $e$ and $\mu_t$, which need not coincide with the true propensity score $p$ and conditional \f mean $m_t$ unless the corresponding models are correctly specified.
+In a typical scenario, we have $\beta=2$, $\varrho_n=n^{-1/2}$, and $r_n=n^{-\alpha_1}$ with any $\alpha_1<1/2$ so that the rate becomes $O_{\Prob}( n^{-\frac{1}{2(1+\vartheta)}} + n^{-\alpha_1(1-\epsilon)})$ for any $\vartheta, \epsilon \in (0,1)$, which can be arbitrarily close to the parametric rate.

-\begin{remark}[Convergence rates of outcome regression and inverse probability weighting estimators] In Appendix \ref{apdx:OR-IPW}, we provide convergence rates of estimators $\hat{\Theta}_t^{(\mathrm{OR})}$ and $\hat{\Theta}_t^{(\mathrm{IPW})}$ that rely on the correct specification of the outcome regression function and the propensity score function, respectively.
-Under some regularity conditions one can show that for each $\beta' \in (0,1)$, as $n \to \infty$,
+\begin{remark}[Convergence rates of outcome regression and inverse probability weighting estimators] In Appendix A, we provide convergence rates of estimators $\hat{\Theta}_t^{(\mathrm{OR})}$ and $\hat{\Theta}_t^{(\mathrm{IPW})}$ that rely on the correct specification of the outcome regression function and the propensity score function, respectively.
+Under some regularity conditions one can show that for each $\epsilon \in (0,1)$, as $n \to \infty$,

-where $\varpi_1, \varpi_2 \in (0,1)$ are constants arising from entropy conditions for the models of the outcome regression function and the propensity score, corresponding to $\varpi$ in (\ref{eq:coverN-bound2}).
-Here $r_{n,1}$, $v_n$, and $\varrho_{n,1}$ are null sequences that correspond to the convergence rates of $\hat{\mu}_t(\cdot)$, $\hat{\mu}$, and $\hat{e}(\cdot)$, respectively, i.e.,
+where $\vartheta_1, \vartheta_2 \in (0,1)$ are constants arising from entropy conditions for the models of the outcome regression function and the propensity score, corresponding to $\vartheta$ in (\ref{eq:coverN-bound2}).
+Here $r_{n,1}$ and $\varrho_{n,1}$ are null sequences that correspond to the convergence rates of $\hat{\mu}_t(\cdot)$ and $\hat{e}(\cdot)$, respectively, i.e.,

 \end{remark}